SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

             ![](./images/dep4_5.JPG)

    - Save the property.
-   -	Launch the Intel Unite® Hub in the Administrative mode from the command prompt.
-To view the log, launch the application in debug mode.
+   -	Launch the Intel Unite® Hub.
+To view the log, run the application as administrator from the command prompt in debug mode.
-   -	Launch the Unite® client application and enter the pin from the hub.
-   -	After the connection has been created, the plugin icon is visible at the bottom of the Intel Unite® Client Management window.

 #### Testing the plugin

   - When the hub is restarted, the Attendee Analytics plugin will be loaded.
+  - Launch the Unite® client application and enter the pin displayed on the hub.

-  - When the client connects to the hub, the plugin should be listed in the Intel Unite® client application home UI at the bottom.
+  -	After the connection gets established, the plugin icon will be listed on the Intel Unite® client application home UI at the bottom section.

   ![](./images/run_1.JPG)